pluralsight/guides/in-review/devops/tips-and-cool-tricks-to-use-in-git/article.md

 This entry is motivated by a tough week.

-That's right, a week of challenges related to [scm] [scmlink] (which is not the most relaxing thing in the world).
-A week full of failed attempts to [ `cherry-pick` git] [cherrypick] and other git things, I probably would not use if the code was being managed" right ".
+That's right, a week of challenges related to [scm][scmlink] (which is not the most relaxing thing in the world).
+A week full of failed attempts to [`cherry-pick`][cherrypick] and other Git things I probably would not use if the code was being managed "right".

-Now, no longer weeping and trying to look on the positive side, I learned some cool little things that can be useful to me in the future, and why not, for you :)
+Now, no longer weeping and trying to look on the positive side, I learned some cool tricks which can be useful to me in the future, and you :)

-The idea here is not to teach git nor present the basic commands or something like that.
-The idea is to show some tricks and cool git tricks, you'll want to have known before.
+The idea here is not to teach Git nor present fundamentals.
+The idea is to show some tricks you'll want to have known before.

 So here we go ...